RobHolme/vscode-hl7tools/README.md

 ![Field descriptions](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/FieldDescription.jpg)

-By default only the first 200 segments of each message will include hover over field descriptions (performance can be impacted with large files).
+By default only the first 200 segments of each message will include hover descriptions (performance can be impacted applying this to large hl7 files).
 This limit is configurable via the following user preference.

 `"hl7tools.MaxLinesForFieldDescriptions"`

 ### Field highlighting
-This prompts the user to enter a HL7 field location (e.g. PID-3), or partial field description (e.g. name), the corresponding field(s) is then highlighted in the editor.
-The field highlighting will be applied to other HL7 messages if you have multiple messages open.
-The background colour applied to highlighted fields can be changed via the user preference "hl7tools.highlightBackgroundColor".
-The preference requires a RGBA colour value, specified with: rgba(red, green, blue, alpha).
+This prompts for a HL7 field location (e.g. PID-3), or partial field description (e.g. name).
+The corresponding field(s) are then highlighted in the editor.
+The field highlighting will be applied to other HL7 messages when they become the active document.
+The background colour applied to highlighted fields can be configured via the user preference "hl7tools.highlightBackgroundColor".
+This preference requires a RGBA colour value, specified as: rgba(red, green, blue, alpha).
 The alpha parameter is a number between 0.0 (fully transparent) and 1.0 (fully opaque).

 * Press F1 --> HL7 Tools: Highlight Field